wkelly17/DOC/README.md

 generates a PDF, ePub, or Docx from the HTML document if requested.

-Each Resource is composed of lang_code, resource_type, and resource_code.
+Each Resource is composed of lang_code, resource_type, and book_code.

-There are hundreds of lang_codes, several different resource_types, and at least 66 resource_codes.
+There are hundreds of lang_codes, several different resource_types, and at least 66 book_codes.

 There are a few different assembly strategies available some of which also have different layout sub-strategies.